-PPMA Show 2021 is key event for ecommerce packaging and machinery.
+PPMA Total Show 2022 is key event for ecommerce packaging and machinery.

 Ecommerce packaging and machinery is at the heart of business

 Ecommerce has driven step changes in packaging machinery and operations.
 For retailers, consumer behaviour has been shifting online since the advent of faster internet connections and the increased capabilities of mobile phones and other devices.
 The advent of Covid-19 has accelerated the rate change even further.
 Ecommerce and the pandemic have also radically altered the way businesses interact with each other.

 Businesses are used to dealing with challenges, and equally used to finding solutions.
 In many ways ecommerce has created a testing commercial environment, but it has also given rise to inventive solutions.
 Companies which have embraced new approaches are prospering in the new digital economy.

 The market leaders in ecommerce have set the bar very high for every organisation operating online.
 Easy ordering, friction-free payments, reliable data security and next day (or even same day) delivery options are now taken for granted.

 So too is robust packaging.
 Consumers and businesses expect goods to arrive in perfect condition.
 Damaged goods need expensive replacements, and one bad experience can turn customers away from brands for good.

 However, there is also a strong demand for sustainable packaging.
 Delivering small items in massive boxes flies in the face of what customers want, and businesses are regularly mocked on social media platforms for excessive use of cardboards, bags and protecting material.

 The challenge is to find ecommerce packaging and machinery which provides the best way of protecting products while focussing at the same time on sustainability.

 Flexibility is the key to succeeding in ecommerce